 - Something that I often appreciate with good card games is how quick they are to set up and put away.
 That is certainly the case with Space Hulk.
 There is a ton of game in the box, but I can have it completely set up in a few minutes.

 - The only problem that anyone in my group could come up with for Space Hulk is that it is VERY hard to beat.
-It’s possibly just as tough as Ghost Stories ,which is still considered one of the toughest board games to beat.
+It’s possibly just as tough as Ghost Stories ,which is still considered one of the toughest tabletop games to beat.
 This is the type of game that some people might quit playing after not even coming close to beating it their first few playthroughs.
 It really is beatable, though, so those who are patient with the game will find it quite rewarding when they finally get that first win.

 - Oh, and the rulebook definitely could have been written a bit better.